Ungoliant: Legacy

-In popular media

 Ungoliant has been the subject of several heavy metal music songs.
 Her conflict with Morgoth over the Silmaril was the subject of Blind Guardian's song "Into the Storm", from their 1998 album Nightfall in Middle-Earth.
 Austrian black metal band Summoning had a song called "Ungolianth" on their 1995 album Minas Morgul.
-On their 2006 album The Morrigan's Call, the Irish Celtic metal band Cruachan featured a song "Ungoliant" as well as one named after Shelob.
+On their 2006 album The Morrigan's Call, the Irish Celtic metal band Cruachan featured a song called "Ungoliant", as well as one named after Shelob.

 Ungoliant is mentioned in the 2012 film The Hobbit: An Unexpected Journey, the first film of Peter Jackson's film trilogy of The Hobbit, when the wizard Radagast the Brown conjectures on the origin of malevolent giant spiders endemic to Mirkwood.